 Terrence "Terry" Cloney Atkinson was born in Eureka, California on August 8, 1915.
 He attended Humboldt State University in Arcata, California for two years and received a bachelor's degree in fine arts from the University of California Berkeley in 1936.
-After completing two years of postgraduate study at the Art Center of College of Design in Los Angeles, graduating in 1938, Atkinson moved to Tucson in 1939 to work as the Chief Draftsman for the firm of Richard Morse and Arthur Brown from 1940 to 1941, worked from 1941 to 1942, then with the firm of Headman, Ferguson & Carollo.
+After completing two years of postgraduate study at the Art Center of College of Design in Los Angeles he graduated in 1938.
+Atkinson moved to Tucson in 1939 to work as the Chief Draftsman for the firm of Richard Morse and Arthur Brown from 1940 to 1941, worked from 1941 to 1942, then with the firm of Headman, Ferguson & Carollo.
 From 1942 to 1946 he worked for James MacMillan.
-During WWII, in the U.S. Army Air Forces, he served in the Pacific and Burma-China-India theaters.
-In 1946, he became an architect and established his own practice "Terry Atkinson Architect", with offices located at 2424 East Broadway Boulevard along the Sunshine Mile.
+During World War II, he served in the U.S. Army Air Corps., in the Pacific and Burma-China-India theaters.
+In 1946, he became an architect and established his own practice located at 2424 East Broadway Boulevard along the Sunshine Mile.